Hero image

 10. Support Women-Owned Businesses

 Supporting Women-Owned Businesses is a meaningful way to celebrate International Women's Day, directly contributing to gender equality and economic empowerment.
 By choosing to patronize or collaborate with businesses led by women, companies can make a tangible impact on reducing the gender gap in entrepreneurship.
 This initiative not only acknowledges the significant achievements of women entrepreneurs but also helps in fostering a more inclusive economy.
-Businesses can promote these entities through social media, partner for events, and prioritize them in their supply chains, showcasing a commitment to diversity and inclusion.
+Businesses can promote these entities through social media, partner for events, and prioritise them in their supply chains, showcasing a commitment to diversity and inclusion.
 This gesture of support can inspire further growth and innovation, highlighting the importance of women's roles in business and leadership.

 Happy IWD, ladies!
 You deserve it.
 If you’re interested in finding out more or want to start planning your International Women’s Day celebration, book a free consultation to get started.